"I took a walk in the woods and came out taller than the trees." —Henry David Thoreau

 Higher-Order Cognitive Effects of Forest Bathing

-Scientific studies have shown numerous cognitive benefits derived from spending time in nature, including improved directed attention, increased attentional capacity, and increased cognitive flexibility.
+Scientific studies have found evidence of numerous cognitive benefits of spending time in nature, including improved directed attention, increased attentional capacity, and increased cognitive flexibility.
 Improved memory is also a measured effect found within the forest bathing literature.

 More recently, Chia-Pin Yu and Hsuan Hsieh investigated the cognitive effects of a three-day forest therapy workshop by administering the RAT to participants before and after attending the workshop.
 The workshop aimed to improve participants' well-being via various sensory and therapeutic activities in nature, such as sitting and observing the forest, meditation outside, listening to running water, viewing flowers, and aromatherapy.
 The results indicated that individuals who participated in the study had a significant increase in scores on the RAT, with the average post-test score being 23.74 percent higher than the average score before the workshop.